canhhao/AFIR/README.md

 Graph weights: <img src="https://github.com/canhhao/AFIR/blob/main/graphweights.png" alt="Graph and weights for reactions yield prediction" width="500"/>

-Graph weights are to be tuned to reflect the nature of chemical reactions!
+Graph weights are to be tuned to reflect better the nature of chemical reactions!
 Currently a bit naive.